Suspend/Unsuspend a validator#

 In the account list view, suspended validators are marked with a red indicator dot to the left of the account address.

-When viewing your validator status information, a warning message clearly states Your validation has been suspended along with information that your node is not currently earning rewards.
+When viewing your validation status information, a warning message clearly states Your validation has been suspended along with information that your node is not currently earning rewards.

 Concordium Wallet for Web